samcday/archlinux-msm8916/README.md

 ### [Kupfer Linux][6] already exists.
 Why bother with this?

-(what follows should probably be a properly thought-out and writtne essay that lives somewhere else but here)
+(what follows should probably be a properly thought-out and written essay that lives somewhere else but here)

 I tried Kupfer.
 I think it's the wrong approach for a few reasons.